mambelli/git-novice2/_episodes/16-collab-branch-and-pr.md

 On GitHub, you can switch branches by using the little drop down menu:
 ![Switch branch](../fig/github-switch-branch.png)

+# Add requirements in the base repository

+To avoid undesired changes in the base repository usually administrators will add restrictions, e.g.:
+- requiring at least one review before a Pull Request can be merged
+-

 # Pull (Merge) Requests

 Pull requests can be used at this point to put the changes on the 'main' copy of the repository.